Table of Contents

 Choosing your destination

-Even with the epidemiological situation in Croatia under control with fewer active COVID-19 cases compared to other Mediterranean destinations, it is important to stay up-to-date with news on the ground.
-Check out this interactive map that highlights the number of community cases in each region of Croatia.
+It is important to stay up-to-date with news on the ground.
+We encourage travelers to check out this interactive map that highlights the number of community cases in each region of Croatia to make more informed travel decisions.

 Croatia offers some of the world’s most stunning beaches with its untouched coastline dotted with plenty of islands to swim, sunbathe, and explore.
 Head down south for some of the most alluring sunbathing havens that boast golden sands and perfect water sport conditions for the whole family.
 Some of the must-visit beaches include Copacabana Beach, located in Dubrovnik, and Gornja Vala Beach, one of the largest beaches on the Adriatic.